AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 DLL injection typically involves 4 important steps:

-Attaching to the Target Process: The injector program attaches to the target process.
+- **Attaching to the Target Process**

+The injector program attaches to the target process.
 This can be done using functions like OpenProcess, which opens a handle to the target process.

-Allocating Memory in the Target Process: The injector allocates memory within the target process’s address space to store the path of the DLL to be injected.
+- **Allocating Memory in the Target Process**

+The injector allocates memory within the target process’s address space to store the path of the DLL to be injected.
 This is often done using the VirtualAllocEx function.

-Writing the DLL Path into the Allocated Memory: The path of the DLL to be injected is written into the allocated memory in the target process using the WriteProcessMemory function.
+- **Writing the DLL Path into the Allocated Memory**

+The path of the DLL to be injected is written into the allocated memory in the target process using the WriteProcessMemory function.

-Loading the DLL into the Target Process: The injector creates a remote thread in the target process that executes the LoadLibrary function, which loads the DLL into the process.
+- **Loading the DLL into the Target Process**

+The injector creates a remote thread in the target process that executes the LoadLibrary function, which loads the DLL into the process.
 This can be done using the CreateRemoteThread function or other similar functions like NtCreateThreadEx.